dssg/triage/CONTRIBUTING.md

 - [Wikipedia Page](https://en.wikipedia.org/wiki/Test-driven_development)
 - [Test Driven Development: what it is, and what it is not](https://medium.freecodecamp.org/test-driven-development-what-it-is-and-what-it-is-not-41fa6bca02a2)

-In addition to any requirements needed by the main library (which should be installed when you ran `python setup.py develop` to gain access to Triage itself), you can ensure all testing requirements are installed with:
+In addition to the project dependencies installed via `uv sync --extra dev`, you can refresh testing requirements explicitly with:

 ```
-pip install -r requirement/test.txt
+uv sync --extra test
 ```

 This is mentioned in the main setup section, but you may have to rerun it over time as test requirements change.